Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 We also use a custom parallel solver to build and implement the free-stream receptivity matrices as well as perform the I/O analysis step.
 The resolvent factorization at each wavenumber is accomplished via the parallel sparse direct solver MUMPS \cite{Amestoy2001,Amestoy2019}.
 The singular value decomposition is computed using the sparse eigenvalue package ARPACK \cite{ARPACK}.

 The flow domain was discretized using 1920 points in the streamwise direction and 300 points in the wall-normal direction.
 In the mean flow computation, the grid points were clustered near the wall such that the boundary layer was well resolved ($y^+ < 1$).
 Additionally, the streamwise discretization ensured that slow acoustic waves up to $f = 100 \unit{\kilo\hertz}$ were discretized with no less than 10 grid points per wavelength.
 For use in the H-IO analysis, the Fourier transform was computed by discretizing the $\theta$ direction with 128 points, which is sufficient to resolve flow features with wavenumber components up to $m = 64$.
 While it may require this many (or more) Fourier coefficients to rebuild high frequency planar waves in the free-stream with good accuracy, above a certain threshold, high wavenumber physics are not amplified in the downstream flow.
 Figure \ref{fig:gain_vs_m} shows the I/O gain vs. wavenumber for three cases considered in this paper.
-For each of these computations, the 3D results were reconstructed using wavenumbers from $m = -50\text{--}50$, because for $|m| > 50$ the I/O gain was found to be less than 10\% of the highest gain in the least conservative case.
+For each of these computations, the 3D results were reconstructed using wavenumbers from $m = -48\text{--}49$, because for $|m| > 50$ the I/O gain was found to be less than 10\% of the highest gain in the least conservative case.
+The chosen spatial discretization, five state variables, and Fourier coefficients, leads to a problem with 288 million degrees of freedom, which to the authors knowledge, is the largest input-output analysis successfully performed.